 How a Mobile Optimized Website Can Affect your Conversions

-Mobile optimization helps encourage conversions by reducing friction.
+Mobile optimization strategy helps encourage conversions by reducing friction.

 In quarter one of 2016, the global conversion rate for desktop computers was 3.63 percent.
 That’s not great.
 However, the global conversion rate for smartphones was an abysmal 1.25 percent.